FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 Well, long story short, that's how Vegas No Neon was born.

-Although I arrived here 38 years ago, I've moved a few times and lived other places.
-In all, 33 years of my adult life have been here in Las Vegas.
+Although I arrived here in '77, I've moved a few times and lived other places.
+Except for 3 different times for a total of 6 years, all of my adult life has been here in Las Vegas.